-Tenor Jonas Hacker’s upcoming engagements include a return to Washington Concert Opera as Laertes in Ambroise Thomas’ Hamlet, his debut with Orchestre Métropolitain as the tenor soloist in Mozart’s Mass in C Minor, and his debut with Theater St. Gallen singing the Boy/Young King in George Benjamin's in Lessons in Love and Violence.
-He last appeared with Music of the Baroque in September 2018.
+Tenor Jonas Hacker’s recent and upcoming engagements include a return to Washington Concert Opera as Laertes in Ambroise Thomas’ Hamlet, as tenor soloist in Messiah with the Philadelphia Orchestra, and debuts with Opera Köln singing Tamino in a condensed version of Mozart's Die Zauberflöte, with Orchestre Métropolitain as tenor soloist in Mozart’s Mass in C Minor, and with the Houston Symphony as tenor soloist in Bach's Easter Oratorio and Magnificat.
+He will also return to the role of the Boy/Young King in George Benjamin's Lessons in Love and Violence with Lyric Opera of Chicago.
+He last appeared with Music of the Baroque in September 2019.

 Jonas Hacker's other recent performances include his debuts with Central City Opera as the Novice in Britten’s Billy Budd, with Arizona Opera to revisit the role of Timothy Laughlin in Gregory Spears’ Fellow Travelers, and his Carnegie Hall debut singing selections from Alma Deutscher's Cinderella.
 He has also appeared with Annapolis Opera as Count Almaviva in The Barber of Seville, as the tenor soloist in Handel’s Messiah with the Columbus Symphony, and had his debuts with the Cleveland Orchestra singing Tanzmeister in Ariadne auf Naxos and Dallas Opera as Edmondo in Manon Lescaut.